IU Announces 2014-15 Big Ten Men's Basketball Schedule; Non-Conference, Final Times and TV Designations Coming Soon

 Indiana @ Purdue (USATSI)

 Tom Crean and his staff continue to restore and add to the great tradition the Indiana Basketball program has established for many years.
-During the past two years, he has led IU to a 56-16 record, the 2013 Big Ten Championship and back-to-back appearances for the Hoosiers in the Sweet Sixteen for the first time since 1994.
-IU also spent 11 weeks as the No. 1 team in the nation a year ago, all of which seemed daunting when he inherited a program facing NCAA sanctions and the return of one scholarship player upon his hiring in April, 2008.
+During the past three years, he has led IU to a 73-31 record.
+In addition, the Hoosiers won the 2013 Big Ten Championship and made back-to-back appearances for the Hoosiers in the Sweet Sixteen for the first time since 1994.
+IU also spent 11 weeks as the No. 1 team in the nation in 2012-13, all of which seemed daunting when he inherited a program facing NCAA sanctions and the return of one scholarship player upon his hiring in April, 2008.
+In addition, every four-year player of Tom Crean's has played on a nationally ranked team at Marquette or Indiana.

 He inherited a program that faced the loss of two scholarships with an APR score of 866.
-Last June, the Hoosiers received an APR Public Recognition Award and had the top score nationally and among all Big Ten teams with a perfect four-year mark of 1,000.
+The Hoosiers received an APR Public Recognition Award each of the last two years and had the top score nationally and among all Big Ten teams with a perfect four-year mark of 1,000.

 IU won the title for the first time since 2002, and the first time outright since 1993 and their seven wins against nationally ranked teams in the regular season also was a national best.